microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 ### Task 1: Update Statistics and Identify Invalid Objects

+1. Create a new SQL script by pressing the **New** button at the upper left-hand corner of the application and selecting **SQL File**.
+Title the new file `UpdateStatistics.sql`.

-1. Run the following statements in SQL Developer.
+2. Paste the following statements into the file and run the file.

     ```sql
     -- 21c script